kcyarn/oobabooga_intel_arc/README.md

 See the [original post](https://github.com/oobabooga/text-generation-webui/issues/3761#issuecomment-1902748914) for more details.

-Please remember that this is just a starting point.
+This is just a starting point.
 Changes are welcome.
 Once it's right in bash, we can decide whether to integrate it with oobabooga's start_linux.sh, requirements files, and one_click.py.

 ## Getting Started